bloominstituteoftechnology/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week. - Request handler functions and middleware.

-- [ ] Describe Middleware?
+- [x] Describe Middleware? - Anything you put in between two layers of software.

-- [ ] Describe a Resource?
+- [x] Describe a Resource? - Everything is a resource in a RESTful api.

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful? - HTTP Status codes.

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications? - Via routing.

 ## Minimum Viable Product